todstoychev/icr/README.md

 This is an image manipulation module based on the [Imagine](https://github.com/avalanche123/Imagine) module.
 It is for Laravel 5.* php framework.

 # Installation
-Use the standart composer way:
+Use the standard composer way:

 ```
 composer require todstoychev/icr